Does Everyone That Uses Opiates Get Addicted?

 - Chronic health issues (like chronic pain).

 Prescription painkillers are not the only type of commonly abused opiate narcotic – heroin, a powerful illicit drug, is also very commonly abused.
 Individuals who use heroin more than once often fall victim to addiction.
 However, not everyone who experiments with heroin will develop an addiction.
-But because this illicit substance is so habit-forming there is a good chance that repeated use will develop into an addiction rather quickly.
+But because this illicit substance is so addictive there is a good chance that repeated use will develop into an addiction rather quickly.

 Who Gets Addicted to Opiates?